-The Gorch Fock was built in 1933 as school ship for the German Reichsmarine.
-Today it is a museum ship in Stralsund.
-The name refers to the author Johann Wilhelm Kinau, who used the pseudonym Gorch Fock for his works.
+The Gorch Fock I dates back to 1933.
+Before WWII, it served as a school ship for the German Reichsmarine.
+Today, it is a museum ship in Stralsund.
+Its name refers to the author Johann Wilhelm Kinau, who used the pseudonym Gorch Fock for his works.

 St. Nicholas’ Church (Nikolaikirche) is the oldest of the three major parish churches in Stralsund.
 It was dedicated in 1279 to St. Nicholas of Myra, the patron saint of sailors.
 Inside the astronomical clock dating back to 14th century is worth a visit.